seknox/trasa/website/docs/guides/getting-started.md

 When you log into the TRASA dashboard, you will be redirected to your account page.

+If admin has assigned services to your account, you can see them.
+Click "connect" to access them.

 ### Services
 It displays all the services you are assigned to.
 You can access them from here.